Lapse candidature

 The goal for your period of approved lapsed candidature is to submit your thesis for examination.
 However, you need to complete the following tasks prior to submission.

-- During the six months prior - must present your completion seminar.
+- During the six months prior: present your completion seminar.
 You may need to hold another seminar if more than six months has passed between your seminar and thesis submission.

-- Before submitting your thesis – you must use iThenticate to check for any potential instances of problematic matching text and/or weak referencing practice before submitting your thesis for examination.
+- Before submitting your thesis: use iThenticate to check for any potential instances of problematic matching text and/or weak referencing practice before submitting your thesis for examination.

-During your period of lapsed candidature you still have access to submit your thesis via the Thesis Examination System.
-As soon as your thesis is ready for examination and you have approval, please login to TES to submit your thesis.
+During your period of lapsed candidature, you still have access to submit your thesis via TES.
+As soon as your thesis is ready for examination and you have approval, please log in to TES to submit your thesis.

 Submission after the lapse end date